scando1993/thingsboard.github.io/docs/iot-video-tutorials.md

 </div><br>
 Related Links: <a href="https://blog.thingsboard.io/2016/12/temperature-upload-over-mqtt-using_21.html">Tutorial Documentation

-#### ESP8266 GPIO control using Thingsboard
+#### ESP8266 GPIO control using Pacificsoft

-This video tutorial showsa demo about how to control ESP8266 GPIO over MQTT using Arduino SDK and Thingsboard
+This video tutorial showsa demo about how to control ESP8266 GPIO over MQTT using Arduino SDK and Pacificsoft

 For more details and source code reference, please refer to the tutorial documentation in the related links.